1995eaton/chromium-vim/README.md

  * Boolean cVimrc settings are enabled with the command ```'set' + <SETTING_NAME>``` and disabled with<br>
    the command ```'set' + no<SETTING_NAME>``` (for example, ```set regexp``` and ```set noregexp```)
+ * Boolean cVimrc settings can be inversed by adding "!" to the end
  * Other settings are defined with ```=``` used as a separator and are prefixed by ```let``` (for example, ```let hintcharacters="abc"```)

 | setting                             | type                               | description                                                                               | default                                                                     |